Health Care Department Operations Manual

 • The container has been mislabeled (e.g., wrong administration method).

-• The medication is a duplicate order/issue.
+• The medication is a duplicate order or issue.

 • Medications that are overstocked or considered of a quantity not needed for use in the health care setting shall be handled as follows:

-• DEA scheduled controlled substances dispensed from a CCHCS pharmacy shall be returned to the pharmacy for inspection, destruction, or redistribution as appropriate.
+• DEA controlled substances dispensed from a CCHCS pharmacy shall be returned to the pharmacy for inspection, destruction, or redistribution as appropriate.

 • All other prescription or OTC medication may be returned to the pharmacy for redistribution or moved from one LCC to another LCC within the same institution pursuant to Business and Professions Code, Section 4187.